vivekd16/agentic/docs/interacting-with-agents/cli.md

     index delete          - Delete an index
     index search          - Search in an index

-    index document add    - Add a document to an index index document list   - List documents in an index index document show   - Show document details index document delete - Delete a document from an index
+    index document add_doc    - Add a document to an index index document list_docs   - List documents in an index index document show_doc   - Show document details index document delete_doc - Delete a document from an index

 ## Model Operations